 With an ever-increasing amount of pressure on families to have their children be as involved and well-rounded as possible, the cost of kids’ activities can be a real budget buster.

 Of course, everyone wants their children to grow up with passions, talents, and hobbies.
 So how do you decide which kids’ activities to sign up for and which ones to skip?

 The Average Costs of Kids’ Activities

-Before you can begin to determine which activities get a green light, it is important to have an initial idea of what it costs to keep kids involved in the basics.
+Before you can begin to determine which activities get a green light, it’s important to have an initial idea of what it costs to keep kids involved in the basics.

-In addition to public-school fees that are typically paid through taxes, families can expect to incur an average expense of school-related costs ranging anywhere between $600-$1500 per child, depending on if they are elementary, middle, or high school age according to the 2017 Huntington Bank Backpack Index.
+In addition to public-school fees typically paid through taxes, families can expect to incur an average expense of school-related costs ranging anywhere between $600-$1500 per child, depending on if they’re elementary, middle, or high school age according to the 2017 Huntington Bank Backpack Index.